korken89/crect/README.md

 ## Give it a test

-In `./example` an example project is setup for the NUCLEO-F411RE board, that will blink a LED every one seconds.
+In the `example` folder a few example projects are setup for the NUCLEO-F411RE board.
+For example:

+* A program that will blink a LED every one seconds using `crect` primitives.
+* An example for how to use `unique_lock` with a data pumping peripheral (for example DMA or a communication interface).

-It also contains an example of `crect_system_config.hpp` and `crect_user_config.hpp`, providing examples.
+It also contains examples of `crect_system_config.hpp` and `crect_user_config.hpp`, providing references until a documentation is available.

 If there are any questions on the usage, throw me a message.